Information for Property Owners

 When the State Historic Preservation Office (SHPO) staff determines that a National Register nomination under review in its office is complete and in acceptable form, it is scheduled for the next possible Historic Preservation Review Committee (Oklahoma's state review board required under National Park Service regulations) meeting.
 In accordance with National Park Service (NPS) regulations (36 CFR Part 60), the SHPO notifies the owners of the property and the appropriate chief elected local official (with courtesy copies provided to the appropriate State Senator and Representative) of the pending nomination.
 If there are fewer than fifty (50) property owners involved, the SHPO sends NPS approved notification by certified mail to each owner and to the chief elected local official.
 If a property involves fifty (50) or more property owners, the SHPO publishes a general notice in a newspaper of general circulation in the area where the property is located (historic districts are the most common properties to involve 50 or more owners), and a notice is sent by certified mail to the chief elected local official.
 Whichever notification process is used, the notice is given not less than thirty (30) nor more than seventy-five (75) days in advance of the Historic Preservation Review Committee meeting at which the nomination will be considered.
 The notice stipulates the property that is the subject of the nomination; explains the meaning of the National Register listing; informs the recipient about the date, time and place of the Committee's meeting; provides the date, time and place of an informational meeting in the local community when the property proposed for nomination is a district; and explains how owners may object to the nomination (see Can a property owner object to listing of his/her property in the National Register?
 If so, how? below).
 In the case of historic district nominations, the SHPO also issues a press release to the local newspaper and other media and provides an article for publications such as neighborhood newsletters.
 Complete copies of the proposed nomination are made available upon request from the SHPO and at the informational meetings held for historic district nominations.

-How can property owners and others express support of a National Register nomination?
+How can property owners and others express support for a National Register nomination?

 Any property owner, local official, or citizen may express support for a National Register nomination under consideration by the State Historic Preservation Office (SHPO), and all such written statements that the SHPO receives will be transmitted to the National Park Service.
 These statements may be forwarded to the SHPO by regular mail, fax, or e-mail or hand delivered to the SHPO at 800 Nazih Zuhdi Drive, Oklahoma City, or at the Historic Preservation Review Committee meeting when the nomination is considered.